netj/3x/docs/tutorial.md

 and flexibility is not the  so it is not trivial to incrementally change the set of input parameters or output measures based on preliminary results.  -->

-*ExpKit* is a software tool that aims to introduce a systematic approach to computational experiments to improve their reliability, while increasing our productivity.
-ExpKit provides you a simple, yet flexible, standard structure to organize your experiments.
+*3X* is a software tool that aims to introduce a systematic approach to computational experiments to improve their reliability, while increasing our productivity.
+3X provides you a simple, yet flexible, standard structure to organize your experiments.
 Within such structure, it keeps track of all the detailed records of your runs in an obvious and efficient way, so that anyone can easily inspect individual traces and reproduce the results